Lymphogranuloma venereum starts as a small, often unnoticed blister that quickly heals, then causes the lymph nodes to swell and become tender.

 Rectal infections caused by these bacteria have become more common among people who engage in anal sex.

 Symptoms of LGV

 Symptoms of lymphogranuloma venereum begin about 3 days after infection.
 They occur in three stages.

 In the first stage, a small, painless, fluid-filled blister develops, usually on the penis or in the vagina.
 Typically, the blister becomes a sore that quickly heals and is often unnoticed.

 The second stage usually begins after about 2 to 4 weeks.
 In men, the lymph nodes in the groin on one or both sides may swell and become tender.
-The enlarged, tender lymph nodes (called buboes) attach to the deeper tissues and the overlying skin, which becomes inflamed.
+The enlarged, tender lymph nodes (called buboes) attach to the deeper tissues and the overlying skin, which becomes inflamed and can become abscesses.
 Women often have a backache or pain in the pelvis (the lowest part of the torso), and lymph nodes near the rectum and in the pelvis become swollen and painful.
 In both men and women, the skin over the affected lymph nodes may break down, forming a passageway (called a sinus tract) that allows pus or blood to drain out and onto the skin.
 People may have a fever and feel generally unwell.

 In the third stage, sores heal with scarring, but sinus tracts can persist or recur.
 If infection lasts a long time or recurs, lymphatic vessels (which drain fluids from tissues) may be blocked, causing genital tissues to swell and sores to form on the skin.